testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/overview.md

 This option can be used to search for an element in the app source.

-To know about other aspects of the Recorder, refer to the links below:
+To know about other aspects of the Test Recorder, refer to the links below:

-1. [Test Step Actions](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/step-actions/): The actions that can be performed on a test step via the Recorder UI.
+1. [Test Step Actions](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/step-actions/): The actions that can be performed on a test step via the Test Recorder UI.

-2. [Test Step Settings](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/step-settings/): The settings that are available for a test step via the Recorder UI.
+2. [Test Step Settings](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/step-settings/): The settings that are available for a test step via the Test Recorder UI.

-3. [Test Data in Steps](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/step-settings/): How to use test data in test steps via the Recorder UI.
+3. [Test Data in Steps](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/step-settings/): How to use test data in test steps via the Test Recorder UI.

-4. [Add Steps Manually](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/add-steps-manually/): How to add steps manually via the Recorder UI.
+4. [Add Steps Manually](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/add-steps-manually/): How to add steps manually via the Test Recorder UI.

-5. [Reuse Elements](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/reuse-elements/): How to reuse already added elements via the Recorder UI.
+5. [Reuse Elements](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/reuse-elements/): How to reuse already added elements via the Test Recorder UI.

-6. [Update Elements](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/update-elements/): How to update already added elements via the Recorder UI.
+6. [Update Elements](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/update-elements/): How to update already added elements via the Test Recorder UI.

-7. [Create an Element](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/create-a-new-element/): How to create an element via the Recorder UI.
+7. [Create an Element](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/create-a-new-element/): How to create an element via the Test Recorder UI.

-8. [Reorder Test Steps](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/reorder/): How to reorder test steps via the Recorder UI.
+8. [Reorder Test Steps](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/reorder/): How to reorder test steps via the Test Recorder UI.

-9. [Bulk Actions](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/bulk-actions/): The bulk actions that can be performed on multiple test steps at once via the Recorder UI.
+9. [Bulk Actions](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/bulk-actions/): The bulk actions that can be performed on multiple test steps at once via the Test Recorder UI.

-10. [Add Steps Before & After](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/add-steps-before-after/): How to add steps before and after the steps that are already added, via the Recorder UI.
+10. [Add Steps Before & After](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/add-steps-before-after/): How to add steps before and after the steps that are already added, via the Test Recorder UI.

-11. [Type: Natural Language](https://testsigma.com/docs/test-cases/step-types/natural-language/): How to add a new step as a natural language step via the Recorder UI.
+11. [Type: Natural Language](https://testsigma.com/docs/test-cases/step-types/natural-language/): How to add a new step as a natural language step via the Test Recorder UI.

-12. [Type: Step Group](https://testsigma.com/docs/test-cases/step-types/step-group/): How to add a new step as a step group via the Recorder UI.
+12. [Type: Step Group](https://testsigma.com/docs/test-cases/step-types/step-group/): How to add a new step as a step group via the Test Recorder UI.

-13. [Type: For Loop](https://testsigma.com/docs/test-cases/step-types/for-loop/): How to add a new step as a for loop via the Recorder UI.
+13. [Type: For Loop](https://testsigma.com/docs/test-cases/step-types/for-loop/): How to add a new step as a for loop via the Test Recorder UI.

-14. [Type: While Loop](https://testsigma.com/docs/test-cases/step-types/while-loop/): How to add a new step as a while loop via the Recorder UI.
+14. [Type: While Loop](https://testsigma.com/docs/test-cases/step-types/while-loop/): How to add a new step as a while loop via the Test Recorder UI.

-15. [Type: Conditional If](https://testsigma.com/docs/test-cases/step-types/if-condition/): How to add a new step as a conditional if via the Recorder UI.
+15. [Type: Conditional If](https://testsigma.com/docs/test-cases/step-types/if-condition/): How to add a new step as a conditional if via the Test Recorder UI.